-It is easy to fall victim to cabin fever this time of year (especially with a baby at home).
+It’s easy to fall victim to cabin fever this time of year (especially with a baby at home).
 Last Saturday was a rainy, grey, gross day, and we had absolutely nothing to do.
-When you have a 4 month old, your outing options can seem a bit limited.
+When you have a 4-month-old, your outing options can seem a bit limited.
 We could go walk around the mall, maybe go hang out with the grandparents for a bit, or just stay home and play with our toys.

 Then we thought of something new we could try: Central Library.